v8/v8.dev/src/features/atomics.md

 - `expectedValue`: a value we expect to be present in the memory location described by `(buffer, index)`
 - `timeout`: a timeout in milliseconds (optional, defaults to `Infinity`)

 The return value of `Atomics.wait` is a string.
-If the memory location doesn’t contain the expected value, `Atomics.wait` returns immediately with the value `"not-equal"`.
+If the memory location doesn’t contain the expected value, `Atomics.wait` returns immediately with the value `'not-equal'`.
 Otherwise, the thread is blocked until another thread calls `Atomics.notify` with the same memory location or the timeout is reached.
-In the former case, `Atomics.wait` returns the value `"ok"`, in the latter case, `Atomics.wait` returns the value `"timed-out"`.
+In the former case, `Atomics.wait` returns the value `'ok'`, in the latter case, `Atomics.wait` returns the value `'timed-out'`.

 `Atomics.notify` takes the following parameters: